Recidvst/eslint-plugin-import-order-aesthetic/README.md

 ## When Not To Use It

-If you want to order your require statements by something sensible... :)
+If you want to order your import/require statements by something sensible... :)

 ---

 ## Roadmap

-- Debug potential issue with auto-fixing require statements when using the VSCode ESLint extension - imports work fine.
+1. Add missing support for require statements used without assiging to a variable e.g. `require('hello').config();` `(ExpressionStatement)`.
-- Add support for mixed import & require statements
+2. Debug potential issue with auto-fixing require statements when using the VSCode ESLint extension - imports work fine.
-- Potentially refactor the validation logic to be more efficient
+3. Add support for mixed import & require statement.